AdaCore/training_material/courses/fundamentals_of_ada/quiz/privacy_completion/quiz.rst

 B. ``type T is limited null record``
 C. :answermono:`type T is array (1 ..
 10) of Integer`
 D. ``type T is abstract tagged null record``

+.. container:: animate

+    A. Can declare supplementary capability
+    B. Cannot add further constraint
+    C. Note: an unconstrained `range <>` would be incorrect
+    D. Abstract is a constraint